gugli28/LocalEPaper/README.md

 My Papa asked me how do I get local newspaper online.
 And this script was created.
 B:)
 I thought of creating a cron job in my android but apparently it requires the android system to be rooted.
 Used Qpython Application on Android to run this script.

-I still have to trigger this script manually in order to get e-paper.
-Still finding an approach to trigger this script automatically in my Android.
+However I have Added Cron job on my ubuntu that executes the script once a day.
+I have not fixed a particular time rather I have made it conditional.

 ## What does this script do ?